-Playboy Leaves Facebook & 11 Others Who Are Breaking Up With The Platform
+Playboy Leaves Facebook & These 11 Others Are Breaking Up With The Platform, Too

 Lifestyle and entertainment magazine Playboy has deleted its Facebook page in response to news that the platform experienced a massive user data breach in 2015.
 Citing both this and Facebook's "sexually repressive" nature, CEO Cooper Hefner immediately removed the magazine's page from the site on Wednesday.
 Playboy is only the latest of many organizations and people who have recently done so.

 Earlier this month, news broke that Facebook had divulged the raw data of 50 million user profiles to the consulting firm Cambridge Analytica, which used that information to aid Donald Trump's campaign during the 2016 election.
 The breach occurred when Facebook allowed a researcher to publish a quiz app that not only collected players' information but also the data of their friends (without their consent).

 Since then, Facebook's stock has been plummeting and many have been calling for a boycott of the platform.
 CEO Mark Zuckerberg apologized for the breach and vowed to do better — he even said he'll testify in front of Congress.
 In a full-page apology ad, he wrote, "This was a breach of trust and I'm sorry we didn't do more at the time.
 I promise to do better for you."

 Hefner offered the way the situation has been handled as one of the reasons why Playboy is leaving Facebook.
 "Learning of the recent meddling in a free U.S. election further demonstrates another concern we have of how they handle users' data — more than 25 million of which are Playboy fans — making it clear to us that we must leave the platform," he wrote on Twitter on Wednesday.

 Here are some of the people and organizations that are deleting Facebook or ceasing their advertising on the platform.